eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 and binding them to the subject name of the DomainParticipant as defined in the identity certificate.
 Its format is specified in OMG DDS Security Version 1.1 Section 9.4.1.3.

+This section describes the properties that can be specified in a permissions document.
+An example of a permissions document is provided in `Creating a signed permissions document`_.

 Validity period
 ===============